-6.9 Safety function STO
+5.9 Safety function STO

-A frequently required application task is the protection of personnel against the restarting of drives.
-The S7xx01 servo amplifier offers, even in the basic version, a single channel STO function (Safe Torque Off) that can be used as a personnel safe restart lock.
+A frequently required application task is the safe torque off and the protection of personnel against unintentioned restarting of drives.
+The S700 servo amplifier offers, even in the basic version, a two channel STO function (Safe Torque Off).
+The function blocks the trigger pulses of the power transistors (pulse inhibitor).